sourdough-danish-pastries-recipe

 sourdough danishes on a cooling rack

-I’ve included a printable recipe card at the end of this post with recipes for the dough, the butter block, the egg wash, the cheese filling, and the glaze.
+I’ve included a printable recipe card at the end of this post with recipes for the dough, the butter block, the egg wash, the cheese filling, the glaze, and also an optional streusel topping (not pictured).

-I’ve included both volume and weight measurements.
-I would definitely recommend you scale the ingredients for accuracy.
+I’ve included both volume and weight measurements, but I would definitely recommend you weigh the ingredients on a digital kitchen scale for accuracy.

 About the Homemade Danish Dough and Filling